near/docs/docs/2.develop/contracts/actions.md

   </TabItem>
 </Tabs>

 Notice that what you actually add is a "public key".
-Whoever holds its private counterpart, i.e. the private-key, will be able to fully use the newly created account (or use it only to call specific methods in another contract if `add_access_key` is used).
+Whoever holds its private counterpart, i.e. the private-key, will be able to fully use the newly access key.

 ---

 ## Function Call

 Your smart contract can call methods in another contract.
 In the snippet bellow we call a method in a deployed [Hello NEAR](../quickstart/hello-near.md) contract, and check if everything went right in the callback.

 <Tabs className="language-tabs">
   <TabItem value="rs" label="🦀 - Rust">